 God isn’t simply calling those who are on the field, now, but countless others that allow other things to get in the way of this call.

 Maybe it’s their job, or their family, or making money.
-There are so many people who allow the short time on Earth to consume their eternity.
-Being a missionary is all about humbling yourself before God, and offering Him your all.
+There are so many people who allow the short time on earth to consume their eternity.
+Being a missionary is all about humbling yourself before God, offering Him your all, and surrendering your life to Him.

 Yes, it is a large sacrifice.
 Of course, it’s hard to do; but, think of all the things that God did for you.
 He made you.
 Loved you.
 Held you when you rejected Him.
 Died for you.
 Cared about you.
 God changed your life, isn’t the least you could do is allow Him to work through you to do that for others?